AIT-Lablink/lablink-opcua-client/docs/examples.rst

    pip install -r requirements.txt

-**NOTE**:
-This setup has been tested with Python 3.8.5, you may have to adapt the package versions in file ``requirements.txt`` for other versions of Python.
+.. note:: This setup has been tested with Python 3.8.5, you may have to adapt the package versions in file ``requirements.txt`` for other versions of Python.

 Starting the OPC UA test server